Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

         * 'JSON', //Message as a result from GBH scan.
 Gooigi scan always results in the "......." string.
         * "warp", //Warps the scanner on GBH scan if they're not Gooigi, not in a dialog, and the can_warp global variable is turned on (if conditions are not met, will send the message "Huh...?" instead).
 Gooigi scan always results in the "......." string.
         * "", //Prevents GBH scan from passing through, but has no result.
-        * "spawn_ghost", //Spawns the ghost positioned in the furniture.
+        * "spawn_ghost", //Spawns the ghost hiding in this furniture.

     //non-default setup
     <type>_elemental_source:{ //Elemental source data, can only be applied to furniture supporting that elemental type.
 Not provided means it's not an elemental source.
 Default = none.
         always_spawn:1b, //When set the elemental ghost spawns regardless of distance.
 Default = 0b. must_vacuum:1b, //When set the elemental ghost only pops up when vacuuming nearby.
 Ignored if always_spawn is set.
-Default = 0b. must_be_searched:1b, //When set the elemental ghost only pops up when the furniture has triggered it's searched animation (ignored if it has none, or it is disabled).
+Default = 0b. must_be_searched:1b, //When set the elemental ghost only pops up when the furniture has triggered it's searched animation (ignored if it has no search animation, or it is disabled).
 Default = 0b. timer:1b //When set it turns the spawning back on after 30 seconds of being disabled.
 Default = 0b. cannot_disable:1b //When set prevents being disabled.
 Default = 0b.
     },